jonquark/messagesight-demos-docker/README.md

 #####################################################################

-    TODO:   Add steps to run configure and run demos
+    TODO:   Add steps to configure and run demos

 #####################################################################